ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

 CIME's commands are python scripts and require a correct version of the Python interpreter to be installed before any use.

 The python version must be greater then 2.7 but less the 3.0.
-You can check which version of ptyhon you have by typing:
+You can check which version of python you have by typing:
 ::

    > python --version